 Universal Serial Bus; an interface standard for connecting computers and electronic devices for communication and charging.

-a free, open source virtualization program from Oracle for the x86/x86_64 architectures.
+VirtualBox is a free, open source virtualization program from Oracle for the x86/x86_64 architectures.

 When you create two or more logical volumes (drives) from one physical hard disk (or other storage device), you're working with partitions.